Transitioning the blue box collection program

 Answer

-Producers are suppliers of blue box materials, such as product packaging, paper products, or packaging-like products, comprised of paper, glass, metal or plastic.
-For more information, visit Circular Materials’ webpage on advancing the circular economy.
+- Producers are suppliers of materials that eventually end up in your blue box, such as product packaging, paper products or packaging-like products made of paper, glass, metal or plastic.
+For more information, visit Circular Materials’ webpage.